Biblical Meaning of Number 11: Disorder, Judgment & Divine Transition

 The Eleven Disciples: A New Testament Connection

-And then the Holy Spirit came at Pentecost, and everything changed.
+And then Pentecost came — and everything changed.

 The Eleventh Hour: When Time’s Almost Up